filipizydorczyk/ngine/README.md

 **Dependencies:**

 -   [GLFW](https://www.glfw.org/) - Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan development on the desktop.
+-   [GLAD](https://github.com/Dav1dde/glad) - library that loads pointers to OpenGL functions at runtime, core as well as extensions.

 Dev dependencies: